Expository Text Generation: Imitate, Retrieve, Paraphrase: Results

 \subsection{Human Evaluation}

-To further test the quality of the generated expository texts, We invite two computer science and engineering college students to evaluate 30 random expository documents in the test sets produced by each baseline on U.S. News and Medline.
+To further test the quality of the generated expository texts, we invite two computer science and engineering college students to evaluate 30 random expository documents in the test sets produced by each baseline on U.S. News and Medline.
 Similar to previous works \cite{hua-wang-2019-sentence, balachandran2022correcting}, we ask annotators to evaluate on \textbf{Style} adherence to the true output (i.e. organization and phrasing), and \textbf{Fact}uality on a 5-Likert scale.
 For Fact, we provide annotators with the true output and encourage them to use external resources (Google Search).
-We observe high annotator agreement for Fact and Style, with Krippendorff’s $\alpha$ \cite{krippendorff2011computing} of over 0.80 on each dataset.
+We observe high annotator agreement for Fact and Style, with Krippendorff’s $\alpha$ \cite{krippendorff2011computing} around 0.70 on each dataset.

 IRP strikes the best balance between factuality and style (\textbf{Avg}) in 3/4 datasets and competes with ChatGPT on the fourth dataset (Table \ref{table:human}), despite having less parameters (1.2B vs 175B).
-Generally, we note that the LLMs (ChatGPT, LLaMa+Retr) perform well in factuality but poorly in style, while the opposite is true for seq2seq LMs (LED, RAG).
+Generally, we note that the LLMs (ChatGPT, LLaMA+Retr) perform better in factuality but worse in style, while the opposite is true for seq2seq LMs (LED, RAG).